-The tenth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The ninth ingredient lists egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.